 As a consumer, you have some rights under the FDCPA laws to protect yourself from illegal debt collection practices.
 Read below to be familiar with what rights you have:

 - Right to information: While contacting for the very first time, a debt collector must inform you of your right to dispute the debt.
-The collector must tell you the actual debt amount, name of the creditor, and the fact that if the debt is not disputed within 30 days, it’ll be considered as valid.
+The collector must tell you the actual debt amount, id of the creditor, and the fact that if the debt is not disputed within 30 days, it’ll be considered as valid.
 Apart from these, the collector must send the consumer details of the debt in writing within five days of the initial telephone contact.

 - Debt verification: If you have any doubt regarding the debt, you can request the debt collection agency a written verification of the debt.
 However, you have to request within 30 days of the initial contact from the collector, and all collection attempts must stop until the debt is verified.